Here’s a way to get kids to move and be active while reading and being creative: a kids yoga lesson plan based on the

 Throughout her journey, she draws things that help her get further through the world and accomplish a goal of saving a beautiful bird, which she befriends.

 After glancing through the book, I immediately knew that it would work really well as a yoga lesson plan with a good sequence of poses.

 I made up a PowerPoint of the yoga poses, and I created a lesson plan to teach my kids the sequence while going through the story.

 (The next two books by Aaron Becker, Quest and Return, are just as beautiful.)

 You can grab the whole trio of books here.
-They also lend themselves nicely to yoga sequences and class plans.
+They also lend themselves nicely to yoga lesson plans and sequences.

-It’s fun to plan out the sequence ahead of time, but some kids are completely able to come up with poses as they read or tell the story to themselves.
-That is an excellent yoga and storytelling goal!
+It was fun to plan out the sequence ahead of time, but some kids are completely able to come up with poses as they read or tell the story to themselves.
+That is an excellent yoga lesson plan and storytelling goal!

 This format of teaching, reading books, and doing poses to go along with the story, was one that worked really well for me a couple of years.
 I found lots of books that were adaptable to teaching yoga lesson plans.